Working with SAGE polynomials.¶

 L (Polynomial) –

-is an affine expression of coniclifts Variables.ineq_dual_polys (a list of pairs of Polynomials.) – If the pair
+L.cis an affine expression of coniclifts Variables.ineq_dual_polys (a list of pairs of Polynomials.) – If the pair

-.eq_dual_polys (a list of pairs of Polynomials.) – If the pair
+(s1, s2)is in this list, thens1is a generalized Lagrange multiplier to the constraints2(x) >= 0.eq_dual_polys (a list of pairs of Polynomials.) – If the pair

-.
+(s1, s2)is in this list, thens1is a generalized Lagrange multiplier to the constraints2(x) == 0.
 This return value is not accessed for primal-form SAGE relaxations.gamma (coniclifts.Variable.) – In primal-form SAGE relaxations, we want to maximize

-induces a normalizing equality constraint.
+gamma.
+In dual form SAGE relaxations,gammainduces a normalizing equality constraint.
 This return value is not accessed for dual-form SAGE relaxations.

 Notes